rackerlabs/rackspace-how-to/content/cloud-sites/am-i-charged-bandwidth-for-uploading-data-to-or-from-my-cloud-sites-account.md

 product_url: cloud-sites
 ---

-No, FTP bandwidth does not count against your monthly transfer.
+FTP bandwidth does not count against your monthly transfer, so there are no charges associated with data transfers.